owncloud-archive/documentation/admin_manual/maintenance/upgrade.rst

 by the second number, so 8.0.
 8.1, and 8.2 are major releases.
 The third number indicates an intermediate release, e.g. 8.0.5.

-.. note:: If you are using the Encryption app and upgrading from older versions of ownCloud to ownCloud 8.0, you must manually migrate your encryption keys with the *occ* command after the upgrade is complete, like this example for CentOS:
-   *sudo -u apache php occ encryption:migrate*
-   You must run *occ* as your HTTP user.
-See :doc:`../configuration_server/occ_command` to learn more about *occ*

 There are multiple ways to keep your ownCloud server upgraded: with the Updater App (Server Edition only), with your Linux package manager, and by manually upgrading.
 In this chapter you will learn how to keep your ownCloud installation